bodiyang/Taxcalc-Payroll/docs/contributing/RELEASING.md

 ====> NOTIFY OTHER DEVELOPERS <====

---> email Tax-Calculator user list about the new release and packages
+--> email Taxcalc-Payroll user list about the new release and packages
 ```